By Rick Steves

 |Price per day||$400–1,050||$200–350||$130–230|

 |Meals||50–75% included||50% included||35–50% included|

 |Sightseeing||All included||All included||Most cost extra|

-|Tips||All except guide's||All included||None included|
+|Tips||All included except guide/driver||All included||None included|